Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 For a parent with dementia in Alabama, the choice between memory care and a nursing home turns on one question about how much skilled medical care they need.

-For a parent with dementia in Alaska, the choice between memory care and a nursing home turns on one question about how much skilled medical care they need.
+For a parent with dementia in Alaska, the choice between memory care and a nursing home turns on a single question: how much skilled medical care does your parent actually need?

-For a parent with dementia in Arizona, the choice between memory care and a nursing home turns on one question about how much skilled medical care they need.
+For a parent with dementia in Arizona, the choice between memory care and a nursing home turns on one question: how much skilled medical care they need.

 If you're deciding between assisted living and a nursing home for a parent in Arkansas, the choice turns on two things: the level of care they need, and who pays for it.